agsb/immu/README.md

 _Only the inner interpreter and vocabularies related to systems, drives and primitives are machine dependent._

-The minimal indirect thread code [MITC](https://github.com/agsb/immu/blob/main/The%20words%20in%20MITC%20Forth%20en.pdf) gives to Forth inner interpreter the decision of when use "push and pull" or "jump and link".
+The minimal  thread code [MTC](https://github.com/agsb/immu/blob/main/The%20words%20in%20MITC%20Forth%20en.pdf) gives to Forth inner interpreter the decision of when use "push and pull" or "jump and link".

 More information in [Details](https://github.com/agsb/immu/blob/main/Details.md)